nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### [**Listing all Projects :** `list`](#table-of-contents)

 Show all the Projects in the Projects list.
-After using a find command, you can use `list` to return the display to its original state.
+:bulb: **Tip:** After using a find command, you can use `list` to return the display to its original state.

 Format: `list`